EmileDqy/Workout-Starter-Pack/README.md

 **I wanted my program to disable both of my mouse and keyboard during each session so that I have no other choice but to do my workout session**.
 Thus, I developped it in python (who cares).

 The **AI** was added in order to **monitor me during my workout**.
 I wanted it to count my pushups or time my planking and **re-enable my peripherics after each session**.
-I also added **mathematical functions in order to enhance the difficulty of the exercises over time**.
+I also added **mathematical functions in order to increase the difficulty of the exercises over time**.
 *By default, the program won't disable your mouse and keyboard but if you want to, you also can activate it in the configuration file*.